AngelEngineering/nativescript-plugins/packages/transcoder/README.md

 [![npm](https://img.shields.io/npm/v/@angelengineering/audio-recorder?style=flat-square)](https://www.npmjs.com/package/@angelengineering/transcoder)

-This plugin provides video transcoding functionality for Android API 21+ and iOS 4+ and supports modifying the video's resolution, frame rate (iOS only).
+This plugin provides basic video transcoding functionality for Android API 21+ and iOS 4+ and supports modifying the video's resolution on both platforms. iOS supports a few extra options such as AVNumberOfChannelsKey, AVSampleRateKey and AVEncoderBitRateKey.

-The plugin is currently able to transcode a video to a height of 480, 720 or 1080, with the width scaled in the same ratio (based on the original video dimensions).
+The plugin is currently only for scaling a video to a user-specified height and/or width.
+If only one dimension is passed,  the other will be scaled in the same ratio (based on the original video dimensions).
+If neither is specified, the transcoder will use a height of 720 with a scaled width based on the input video.

-Note: Not all video/audio codecs/formats are supported, so the transcode may fail.
-This is particularly true on Android, where the device and OS version dictate what is actually supported when using the plugin.
+Note: Only available system video/audio codecs/formats are supported, so the transcode will fail immediately for unsupported inputs.
+It may also fail during transcode if the video file has corrupted frame data.

-For both Android and iOS, the transcoded video files will be saved as an MP4 file using h264 and AAC encoding.
+For both Android and iOS, the transcoded video files will be saved as an MP4 file using h264 and AAC encoding for maximum compatibility.

 ## Installation